 For the latter computation, we used that for a minimal equation of $X_\chi$, a basis of the integral 1-forms on $A_\chi$ is given by $(\omega_1,\omega_2)$ as in Remark~\ref{rk:find_eta}.
 Since the corresponding fact also holds for $A$, we find that $\eta_\chi=1$ using \cite{liu:conducteur}.

 The data presented in this section proves: \begin{proposition} Assume that $\Sha(A_\psi/\Q)$ consists entirely of 2-torsion, and that the conjectural order of $\Sha(A_{\psi}/\Q)$ is $1$ (numerically it is $1.0000000\ldots$ to as many digits as we care to compute).
-Then Conjecture~\ref{pbsd} is satisfied for the twist $A_\psi$ of $J_0(31)$ of rank~4 for the primes~29,~61 and~79. \end{proposition}
+Then Conjecture~\ref{pbsd} is satisfied up to the respective precision specified in the table below for the twist $A_\psi$ of $J_0(31)$ of rank~4 for the primes~29,~61 and~79. \end{proposition}

 The special values of the $p$-adic $L$-series, the $p$-adic regulators and the $p$-adic multipliers for $p\in\{29,61,79\}$ are given in the following table:\\

 $\qquad$\\ \begin{remark} Assume that $\Sha(A_\chi/\Q)$ consists entirely of 2-torsion.
 Then we also verified the classical (and hence for good ordinary primes $p$ the $p$-adic) conjecture of Birch and Swinnerton-Dyer for the rank~0 twist $A_\chi$, since all Tamagawa numbers, the order of the torsion subgroup and the order of $\Sha(A_\chi/\Q)[2]$ are easily seen to be equal to~1. \end{remark}